Bay Laurel Tree Seeds | Sweet Bay | (Laurus nobilis)

 Shipping & Packaging

-Ships within 3–5 business days via USPS
+• Ships within 3–5 business days via USPS within the United States and U.S. territories

 Return Policy